xlicoe/CMOS-demo/README.md

 Above is the classic inverter (NOT gate) layout.

 The truth table will be updated in real-time.
-Right now output (O1) is floating since no connection.
+Right now output (O1) is floating since there are no connection.

 ![GUI](/../main/graph/4.png)

 ### Step 2: select **Wire**, then drag and connect all dots or wires.